 If you are seated at a table and you have an appointed server coming around to take your drink orders, don’t circumvent the process and run to the bar to order another round.
 You are stiffing your server out of money.
 On the other hand, if you are at the bar getting a few drinks while waiting for a table, do not ask for the bartender to transfer the bill to the table, square up with them and start a new tab at the table.
 It sucks to serve someone drinks, only for them to give the tip to someone else.

 13. Your Bartender Probably Does Not Want to Sleep With You

 You are not special, and they are only flirting back to keep you ordering and spending money so that they can receive a higher tip.
 Even if they are being nice and flirty, they are more than likely playing you.
 If you hit on a female bartender, know that they get it often, and unless you do it smoothly and you have some charm (“aye sweetheart what time do you get off” is not smooth), you moved yourself onto the harrowed “serve this person last” list.
 And if you go too far, don’t be surprised when the bouncer humiliates you and drags you out by your shirt collar.
-As a general rule, the best way to pull a bartender is to establish yourself as a regular, likable customer and woo them over time without being a weirdo.
+Don’t be a weirdo.

 14. Do Not Black Out and Morph Into a Dinosaur